metakirby5/zenbu/example/README.rst

     *.color15:      #F1F2E0

 This process only rewrites the file, however.
 If you want functionality with reloading like metakirby5 and I have, you need to use scripting, like a script in `wz-utils`_ , ``rhisk``.

+This example is only the tip of the iceberg of what whizkers can be used for.
+If you want to understand all its power, start messing around with it yourself!
+Have fun!

 .. _wz-utils: https://github.com/fullsalvo/wz-utils